-If you intend to integrate with MachineMetrics by connecting ethernet cables to each of your machines, please review this article in detail before attempting your integration.
+Important!
+If you intend to connect your machines to MachineMetrics by networking your machines via ethernet cables, please review this article in detail before attempting your integration.
 If you plan to integrate your machines via a wireless or cellular network, please instead review the articles available for those specific network options.
 You can find all of our available network articles here.

 This article provides detailed instructions for a successful MachineMetrics integration through a wired network, including an overview of the required hardware and the necessary prep work for your network and machines.